andrewwillette/PythonSockets/README.md

-Following [Real Python tutorial](https://realpython.com/python-sockets/) A majority of this readme is a manually copied version of the tutorial linked above.
+Following [Real Python tutorial](https://realpython.com/python-sockets/) A majority of this readme is a manually copied version of that tutorial.
 Thank you Nathan Jennings, you are the man with a well spelled-out plan.

 # Socket Programming in Python